What is Product Development Process?

 MAINTAIN OR KILL PRODUCT

-Maintain or kill is the seventh and final phase of the product development process.
+This is the seventh and final phase of the product development process, maintain or kill.

 In this phase we decide, using all the data we’ve already gathered and especially from the previous phase and try to answer various questions such as, how frequently are people purchasing our product?, are we staying on top of the market with this product?, are we competitive with this product?, And we look at, more importantly, how much money are we spending to maintain it, to see, is it even paying for itself?
 How is our return on investment?

-So these are the seven main phases of the Product Development Process: Conceive, Plan, Develop, Iterate, Launch, Steady-state, and then finally Maintain it or Kill it.
+So those are the seven main phases of the Product Development Process: conceive, plan, develop, iterate, launch, steady-state, and then finally maintain it or kill it.

 This is a process that every product goes through, but it is not mandatory that you will be using these exact terms that we discussed in every organization.
 The terminology can vary from one organization to another.
 However, it is very important as a product manager to understand that every type of product or company goes through these different phases.